-Career Before becoming a healthcare services consultant, Ms. Reed served as CFO and SVP of Finance at Medco Health Solutions, a leading pharmacy benefit manager.
-After joining Medco in 1988, she spent 20 years with the company, serving in finance and accounting roles of increasing responsibility; she was appointed SVP of Finance in 1992 and CFO in 1996.
-Prior to joining Medco, Ms. Reed held finance roles at Aetna/American Re-Insurance Co., CBS Inc., Standard and Poor's Corp. and Unisys/Timeplex Inc.
+Before becoming a healthcare services

+consultant, Ms. Reed served as CFO and

+SVP of Finance at Medco Health Solutions, a leading pharmacy benefit manager.
+After joining Medco in 1988, she spent 20 years with the company, serving in finance and responsibility; she was appointed SVP of joining Medco, Ms. Reed held finance roles at Aetna/American Re-Insurance Co., CBS accounting roles of increasing